Courses and Requirements

 View Courses from the Vassar College Catalogue.

 The department offers majors or correlates in Art History and Studio Art.
 Enriched by a comprehensive college art museum, both majors culminate in a one-semester senior thesis or independent studio project.
 Art 105-106 (Introduction to the History of Art)—required for majors and encouraged for all Vassar students—opens with monuments of the ancient world and ends with today’s global video as professors in the department present their areas of special expertise.
-Upper-level courses offer work in architectural and museum studies as well as art history and criticism.
+Upper-level courses in Art History offer work in architectural and museum studies as well as art history and criticism.
 Academic credits may also be earned through study abroad and fieldwork or internships in the New York museums, galleries, and auction houses.
-Art 102-103 (Drawing I), the introductory studio course, opens the way for students with a range of drawing experience to advanced classes in drawing, painting, sculpture, photography, printmaking, color, computer animation, and video.
+In Studio Art, Art 107 (Studio Art Foundations: Approaches to Making), introduces core practices of contemporary art-making and opens the way for students with a range of art-making experience to advanced classes in drawing, painting, sculpture, photography, printmaking, video, architecture, and digital art.
 An architecture sequence of introductory, intermediate, and advanced drawing and design classes is also offered.

-The courses in the catalogue for Art (ART) include courses for Art History and Studio Art (studio work in design, drawing, painting, sculpture, and architectural design.
+The courses in the catalogue for Art (ART) include courses for Art History and Studio Art (studio work in design, drawing, painting, sculpture, photography, printmaking, video, architecture, and digital art.)

 Campus Resources